Antonio Bicchi: Organizer and Educator

 Bicchi was president of the Italian Society of Automatic Control, twice vice-president of the IEEE Robotics and Automation Society, and collaborates with major centers for technology transfer in the Italian and European industry.
 He is a consultant for the European Commission, the Italian Ministry of Education and Research (MIUR) and agencies in many countries in Europe, America and Asia for the scientific evaluation and accreditation of research centers and universities, research projects, and researchers' careers.

 In 2005 he founded the WorldHaptics Conference, since then the largest biennial research meeting in the sciences of touch.
 In 2011 he started the series of conferences Automatica which is the main Italian event in the field of Automatic Controls.
 In 2015 he founded and was subsequently editor-in-chief of the IEEE Robotics and Automation Letters magazine, which in just two years has become the largest scientific journal in the entire field.
 In 2019 he co-founded the Institute of Robotics and Intelligent Machines (I-RIM), the association of researchers and industrialists in the field whose motto is "AI, fleshed out."
 Since January, 2023, he is the editor in chief of The International Journal of Robotics Research.

 The European Research Council (ERC) granted his research on human and robot hands with an Advanced Grant in 2012, a Synergy Grant in 2019, and four Proof-of-Concept grants.

 He created and coordinates scientifically the JOiiNT Lab, an advanced tech transfer lab with leading-edge industries in the Kilometro Rosso Technology District in Bergamo, Italy.

-Bicchi is a prolific and successful educator, with some 80 Ph.D.s awarded under his guidance.
-More than 20 former students hold now professorships in many universities and research institutions worldwide.
-Seven were finalists, and three won the prestigious ``G. Giralt Award for Best Ph.D. thesis in Robotics in 2013, 2019, and 2020.
+Bicchi has 80 Ph.D.s awarded under his guidance.
+More than 20 former students of his hold now professorships in many universities and research institutions worldwide.
+Seven were finalists, and three won the ``G. Giralt Award for Best Ph.D. thesis in Robotics in 2013, 2019, and 2020.
 Two won the EuroHaptics Best Ph.D.
 Thesis award in 2015 and 2023.
-The prestigious IEEE RAS Early Career Award was awarded to two of his former students in 2021 and in 2023.
+The IEEE RAS Early Career Award was awarded to two of his former students in 2021 and in 2023.